Flash flooding forces evacuation of elementary school in western Maryland - WTOP News

 Allegany County spokesperson Kati Kenney said responders used rescue boats to safely evacuate the school.
 About 150 students and 50 adults were evacuated during 15 boat trips.

 Kenney said additional evacuations were underway in nearby areas, with reports of people trapped in cars and houses, but no injuries had been reported as of late Tuesday afternoon.
-She said emergency crews from surrounding counties were helping with the response.
+She said emergency crews from surrounding counties were helping with the response in the small community near the West Virginia line.

 Another elementary school was also evacuated, and students at a middle school were sheltering in place, the Allegany County Department of Emergency Services said Tuesday evening.
 Officials said three emergency shelters had been opened across the county.